Video by THE BEAT by Allen Parr

 - Leave the doomsday prophets in the Old Testament

-As followers of Jesus, we are called to share good news.
+As followers of Jesus, we are called to share the good news.

 Often when I look at people’s Facebook pages and tweets, I am surprised when I see the latest gloom-and-doom prophecies about how the nation is going down the tubes or how Black America is doomed to fail.